Tuesday, September 29

 A conversation about history, solidarity, and racial justice in Ireland and the US

-The conversation will be moderated by Prof. Miriam Nyhan Grey, Associate Director of Glucksman Ireland House at New York University, and introduced by Ambassador of Ireland to the US, Dan Mulhall.
-It will feature:
+The conversation was moderated by Prof. Miriam Nyhan Grey, Associate Director of Glucksman Ireland House at New York University.
+It featured:

 - Prof. Edna Greene Medford (Howard University)–a historian of emancipation in the US, and a recipient of the Order of Lincoln prize.
 Her books include Lincoln and Emancipation (2015), as well as The Emancipation Proclamation: Three Views.
 She compiled and wrote the introductions to the edited two-volume work The Price of Freedom: Slavery and the Civil War – Volume I, and The Price of Freedom: Slavery and the Civil War – Volume II.